Trigonometric K-matrices for finite-dimensional representations of quantum affine algebras: Quantum affine symmetric pairs

 \subsection{Generalized Satake diagrams}

 Classical and quantum Kac-Moody algebras are defined in terms of combinatorial datum encoded by the Dynkin diagram and the Cartan matrix.
-Similarly, classical and quantum symmetric pairs \cite{letzter-02,kolb-14} (the latter are also known as {\em quantum symmetric pair (coideal) subalgebras}, {\em Letzter-Kolb coideal subalgebras} and {\em $\iota$quantum groups}, see e.g. \cite{lu-wang-20}) arise from a refinement of such datum.
-In the Kac-Moody setting, this relies on the semidirect product decomposition of the automorphism group of the Kac-Moody algebras and the canonical factorization of specific automorphisms given in \cite[4.23 and 4.39]{kac-wang-92} and further developed in \cite[App.~A]{kolb-14} and, somewhat more generally, in \cite{regelskis-vlaar-21}.\\
+Similarly, classical and quantum symmetric pairs \cite{Let02,Kol14} arise from a refinement of such datum.\\

-Let $\Aut(\aff{A})$ be the group of \emph{diagram automorphisms} of the affine Cartan matrix, \ie the group of bijections $\tau:\aIS\to\aIS$ such that $a_{ij}=a_{\tau(i)\tau(j)}$.
+Let $\Aut(\aff{A})$ be the group of \emph{diagram automorphisms} of the affine Cartan matrix, \ie the group of permutations $\tau$ of $\aIS$ such that $a_{ij}=a_{\tau(i)\tau(j)}$.
 Let $X \subset\aIS$ be a proper subset of indices.
-Note that the corresponding Cartan matrix $A_X$ is necessarily of finite type.
-We denote by $\oi_X\in\Aut(A_X)$ the {\em opposition involution of $X$}, \ie the involutive diagram automorphism on $X$ induced by the action of the longest element $w_X$ of the Weyl group $W_X$ on $\Qlat_X$, cf.~\cite[Sec.~3.11]{appel-vlaar-20}. \\
+Thus, the corresponding Cartan matrix $\aA_X$ is necessarily of finite type.
+We denote by $\ag_X\subset\ag$ the corresponding Lie subalgebra and by $\oi_X\in\Aut(\wh{A}_X)$ the {\em opposition involution of $X$}, \ie the involutive diagram automorphism of $X$ induced by the action of the longest element $w_X$ of the Weyl group $W(\ag_X)$ on the root lattice of $\ag_X$.